 Area Navigation (RNAV)

-Reduced dependence on radar vectoring, altitude, and speed assignments allowing a reduction in required ATC radio transmissions; and
+- Reduced dependence on radar vectoring, altitude, and speed assignments allowing a reduction in required radio transmissions; and

 More efficient use of airspace.